 - If you are using a flag stop, inform the driver when you ring the bell.

-NOTE: Regardless of training or certification, service animals may be denied transportation if the animal is out of control or exhibits inappropriate behavior and if effective action is not taken to control the animal, or if the animal’s behavior poses a direct threat to the health or safety of others.
+- Regardless of training or certification, service animals may be denied transportation if the animal’s behavior poses a direct threat to the health or safety of others.

 Bicycles on BFT Vehicles

-- Bicyclists are responsible for securing and carefully moving their bicycles on and off BFT buses and at BFT facilities to ensure their safety and the safety of other passengers.
+- Bicyclists are responsible for securing and removing their bicycles on and off BFT buses and at BFT facilities.

 - Bicyclists are responsible for any personal injuries or loss as a result of their negligence on BFT vehicles or at BFT facilities.